EUROPE MARKETS: DAX Suffers As European Stocks Slide To 6-month Low On North Korea-spurred Selloff

 The heavy flooding could hurt even more of the country's energy infrastructure.
 Royal Dutch Shell PLC (RDSB.LN) (RDSB.LN) said Monday its Deer Park refinery and chemical facility in the Houston area is having problems with a storage tank roof (http://www.marketwatch.com/story/shell-harvey-causing-tank-roof-problems-in-texas-2017-08-29) because of heavy rainfall.

-London-listed Shell shares dropped 1% on Tuesday, contributing to a nearly 1% fall in the Stoxx Europe 600 Oil & Gas Index .
+London-listed Shell shares dropped 0.9% on Tuesday, contributing to a 0.8% fall in the Stoxx Europe 600 Oil & Gas Index .

 Read:Why oil prices dropped as gasoline soared after Harvey (http://www.marketwatch.com/story/why-oil-prices-are-sinking-as-gasoline-soars-after-harvey-2017-08-28)

 Meanwhile, shares of insurers fell as analysts began calculating the potential damage from Harvey.
-The Stoxx Europe 600 Insurance Index fell 1.7%, looking at its worst session since November.
-There, shares of Swiss Re AG (SSREY) slumped 2.2%, and Lloyd's of London insurers Hiscox Ltd. (HSX.LN) and Beazley PLC (BEZ.LN) declined 2.4% and 3%, respectively.
+The Stoxx Europe 600 Insurance Index fell 1.6%.
+There, shares of Swiss Re AG (SSREY) slumped 1.7%, and Lloyd's of London insurers Hiscox Ltd. (HSX.LN) and Beazley PLC (BEZ.LN) declined 2.3% and 2.8%, respectively.

 Insured losses, based on precedent, could come in between $4 billion and $12 billion, excluding personal home flood claims that will be absorbed by the U.S. government's National Flood Insurance Program, Peel Hunt analyst Andreas van Embden wrote in a Tuesday research note.